hybridly/hybridly/docs/api/laravel/hybridly.md

 > See also: [architecture](../../guide/architecture.md#custom)

-Recursively loads Vue files in the given directory and registers them as views for the given namespace (or no namespace if left empty).
+Deeply loads Vue files in the given directory and registers them as views for the given namespace (or no namespace if left empty).

 ### Usage